EugeneLYC/qmc-ordering/README.md

 This repository contains the source code for the empirical results in our [ICLR'22 paper](https://openreview.net/pdf?id=7gWSJrP3opB) on QMC-based data ordering analysis.
 It provides implementation on two Quasi-Monte-Carlo (QMC) related methods:
 * Greedy sorting to construct better example ordering at the beginning of each epoch.
 * QMC-based data augmentation.

+**Abstract:**
+Training example order in SGD has long been known to affect convergence rate.
+Recent results show that accelerated rates are possible in a variety of cases for permutation-based sample orders, in which each example from the training set is used once before any example is reused.
+In this paper, we develop a broad condition on the sequence of examples used by SGD that is sufficient to prove tight convergence rates in both strongly convex and non-convex settings.
+We show that our approach suffices to recover, and in some cases improve upon, previous state-of-the-art analyses for four known example-selection schemes: (1) shuffle once, (2) random reshuffling, (3) random reshuffling with data echoing, and (4) Markov Chain Gradient Descent.
+Motivated by our theory, we propose two new example-selection approaches.
+First, using quasi-Monte-Carlo methods, we achieve unprecedented accelerated convergence rates for learning with data augmentation.
+Second, we greedily choose a fixed scan-order to minimize the metric used in our condition and show that we can obtain more accurate solutions from the same number of epochs of SGD.
+We conclude by empirically demonstrating the utility of our approach for both convex linear-model and deep learning tasks.

 ## 1. Example Ordering with Greedy Sorting
 ### 1.1 Example-Ordered SGD via Greedily Minimizing Average Gradient Error
 One of the key insights from our [paper](https://openreview.net/pdf?id=7gWSJrP3opB) is that: if the examples are ordered in a way such that the averages of consecutive example gradients converge faster to the full gradient, then running SGD with such ordering will enjoy a faster convergence rate.